What are link parties?

 What is the role of the host?

 Is there a difference between a host and co-host?
 Yes.
-Even though you see a lot of “hosts” on a party, there is usually one main host.
-This is the person that runs the party and makes the main party HTML code for the other party hosts each week.
+Even though you see a lot of “hosts” on a party, there is usually one or two main hosts.
+These are the people that run the party and create the main party HTML code for the other party hosts each week.
 The host is also responsible for dividing all of the “behind the scenes” work between all the party hosts and coordinating other aspects of the party.

 The party host will usually create: